roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 ![Proseware Azure Active Directory Enterprise Applications](./images/AAD-Enterprise-Application.png)

-## Anable anonymous access to public content
+## Enable anonymous access to public content

 In this section, we will enable anonymous access to public content.
 This will allow users to view public content without having to sign in.